WordPress/gutenberg/packages/e2e-test-utils/README.md

 _It works properly with the minimum version of Gutenberg `9.2.0` or the minimum version of WordPress `5.6.0`._

+**Note that there's currently an ongoing [project](https://github.com/WordPress/gutenberg/issues/38851) to migrate E2E tests to Playwright instead.
+This package is deprecated and will only accept bug fixes until fully migrated.**

 ## Installation

 Install the module